el2718/sudoku/README.md

 * pulzzle4.txt: https://www.sudokuwiki.org/Arto_Inkala_Sudoku
 * pulzzle5.txt: the 299th sudoku in my first phone
 * pulzzle6.txt: the  hardest of http://norvig.com/sudoku.html; it has multiple solutions
-* pulzzle7.txt: the unsolvable one of http://norvig.com/sudoku.html; the duration of solving could a few minutes
+* pulzzle7.txt: the unsolvable one of http://norvig.com/sudoku.html; the duration of solving could be a few minutes

 For exmaple, use human's way to solve pulzzle3.txt, and also return the duration of solving
 ```bash